Afghanistan

 Recommendations for Action

-• The authorities of the Islamic Emirate of Afghanistan (IEA) should increase national funding to the mine action sector.
+• The Islamic Emirate of Afghanistan (IEA) should increase and expedite delivery of national funding for the mine action sector, including by integrating demining into projects undertaken by government ministries.

-• The IEA and DMAC should enhance the engagement of women and minorities in mine action.
+• The IEA and the Directorate of Mine Action Coordination (DMAC) should enhance the participation of women in mine action.

-• International donors should put funding for the MATC on a stable, long-term basis.
+• International donors should put funding for the critical support provided by the Mine Action Technical Cell (MATC) on a stable, long-term basis.

 Click here to download the "Clearing the Mines 2024" report for Afghanistan.